 Half of the population, it seemed, loathed him while the other half was in thrall.

 That was Sinatra’s polarizing position at that time.
 This young and controversial Sinatra was more interesting than the hip sophisticate of his later years.
 And he was unique.

 There had been star musical performers before him — Al Jolson, Bing Crosby, Benny Goodman — but none of them were sex objects for teen girls.
 As the object of this delirium, Sinatra was a forerunner of Elvis Presley.

 This four-hour show was directed by Alex Gibney, a respected documentarian who recently produced a scathing exposé of Scientology.
-He uses excerpts from TV shows and movies, newspaper clippings, audio interviews and the singer’s own words as recorded by his family and by radio stations.
-Gibney frames all this within Sinatra’s supposed-farewell concert of 1951, for which Ol’ Blue Eyes selected 11 songs to tell the story of his career.
-Gibney uses these songs as guideposts to examining Sinatra’s life.
+He used excerpts from TV shows and movies, newspaper clippings, audio interviews and the singer’s own words as recorded by his family and by radio stations.
+Gibney framed all this within Sinatra’s supposed-farewell concert of 1951, for which Ol’ Blue Eyes selected 11 songs to tell the story of his career.
+Gibney used these songs as guideposts to examining Sinatra’s life.

 The documentary surprises us with its lengthy inclusion of negative aspects of Sinatra.
 This included an arrest for rape, his avoidance of military service, connections with mobsters, infidelity and sexism (referring to women as “broads” and “dolls”), and a phase when his wife Ava Gardner and songwriter Jimmy Van Heusen described him as a drunk.

 Friends and family members do offer explanations, but Gibney’s choice to dredge up these incidents is impressive.
 This is no hero-worshiping hagiography.
 The program is far from a sugar-coating.